linz/nz-buildings/db/docs/source/introduction.rst

 Building outlines data are defined by the following criteria:

+   The details and criteria used to capture building outlines is listed in the `Specification for Building Outlines version 2 <../_static/Specification_for_Building_Outlines_V2.0_March_2023.pdf>`_.
+Some of the older areas of capture were based on earlier versions of this specification.

    * Buildings under construction, caravans, trailers, house boats, shipping containers and other mobile structures are not captured as building outlines.